epam/ai-dial-client-python/README.md

 applications = await async_client.application.list()
 ```

-Result would be list of `Application` objects:
+As a result, you will receive a list of `Application` objects:

 ```python
 [